oemof/oemof/README.rst

 oemof community
 ===============
-`This repository <https://github.com/oemof/oemof>`_ is also used to organise everything for the oemof community.
+The repository `oemof/oemof <https://github.com/oemof/oemof>`_ does not contain any codeof the respective tools but is mainly used to organise everything for the oemof community.

 - Webconference dates
 - Real life meetings